Hollywood Stars (Pecos League)

-The Hollywood Stars are a professional baseball travel team nominally based in Los Angeles, California.
+The Hollywood Stars were a professional baseball travel team nominally based in Los Angeles, California.
 They played their inaugural season in 2017, as a member of the Pecos League, an independent baseball league which is not affiliated with Major League Baseball or Minor League Baseball.
 They played the 2018 season in the Can-Am League, appearing in a total of 9 games.
 In 2019, they joined The Western League as a charter team.